The Fault in Our Stars

 by John Green

 The Fault in Our Stars by John Green is assigned in US schools at grades 9–12, with a Lexile measure of 850L.
+It appears across 3 curriculum references and 2 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Fault in Our Stars is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.